 When you’re out scouting, it’s great to have a good headlamp with you so you can easily find your way to a really dark spot.
 Let your eyes get used to the dark, if you don’t see anything green it might be a bit “silvery”.
 Try the camera, it is much more sensitive to the light than the eyes.

-During this time before there is ice and snow on the lakes, it is effective to watch the northern lights at a lake to see the reflections in the water.
-Here in Storuman Lapland we have many great places near the community where you can see the northern lights.
+Before there is ice and snow on the lakes, it is truly amazing to watch the northern lights at a lake to see the reflections in the water.
 Fill a thermos with something good to drink, charge your camera and headlamp and head out into the darkness!